twagar95/book3/src/hackathons/business-location/index.md

 ### Business Type

-Our team chose to analyze candidate locations for (fill in the business type).
+Our team chose to analyze candidate locations for a new full-service daycare center.

 ### Contributors

 The team members who contributed to this hackathon are:

-- (Name)
-- (Name)
+- Nicole Woytarowicz
-- (Name)
+- Satchel Spencer
-- (Name)
+- Tristan Wagar
-- (Name)
+- John Murphy
-- (Name)
+- Sushant Mittal

 ### 20 Questions

 Our team came up with the following relevant questions:

+1. __Nicole__ Does the location not have any liquor stores within 3km? contributed by Nicole Woytarowicz

+  Generally might signify a less nice part of town if there are liquor stores near by.

+1. Is the location within 10km of the city center? contributed by Satchel Spencer

+  You don't want kids easily running off into the desert.

+1. __Tristan__ Does the location have a park within 5 miles? contributed by Tristan Wagar

+  Children like to play outside.

+1. Does the location not have a lot of clubs and bars within 2km? contributed by Nicole Woytarowicz

+  Generally don't want to involve children in the nightlife of a city.

+1. Does the location have pre-school or elementary school within 1km? contributed by Tristan Wagar

+  Can drop your kids off at daycare after or before school.

+1. __Tristan__ Does the location have a grocery store within 5 miles? contributed by Tristan Wagar

+  Can easily do your grocery shopping after picking up or dropping off your kids.

+1. __Satchel__ Does the location have any competeing daycares within 6km? contributed by Satchel Spencer

+  Don't want to be competing with other daycares.

+1. Does the location have any 4 star or above restaurants within 5km? contributed by Satchel Spencer

+  Indicator of affluence and better neighborhood.

-1. Does the location have ..... ? contributed by (Name)
+1. Does the location have any restaurants with a price range above 3 within 3km? contributed by Nicole Woytarowicz

-  (one sentence justification why this question is important)
+  Another indicator of affluence and better neighborhood.

-1. Does the location have ..... ? contributed by (Name)
+1. Does the location have any restaurants within 5 km that are good for kids? contributed by Tristan Wagar

-  (one sentence justification why this question is important)
+  So you can take your kids out to eat after picking them up.

-1. Does the location have ..... ? contributed by (Name)
+1. Does the location have any locations within 3km that have free wifi? contributed by Satchel Spencer

-  (one sentence justification why this question is important)

-(add more until you hit 20)
+  In case a parent needs internet to get some work done, they can do so near by the kids.

+1. __Nicole__ Is there a hospital within 5km? contributed by Satchel Spencer

+  In case something happens to a child and they need to be seen by a doctor.

+1. __John__ Is there street parking within 1km of the location? contributed by Satchel Spencer

+  So parents can park somewhere when dropping off their kids.

+1. Are there any businesses with an upscale ambience within 5km of the location? contributed by Satchel Spencer

+  Indicator of affluence and nice neighborhood again.

+1. Are there a lot of businesses good for dessert within 1km of the location? contributed by Nicole Woytarowicz

+  Children love sweets.

+1. __Satchel__ Are there mostly quiet businesses within 1km of the location? contributed by Satchel Spencer

+  Want to keep things peaceful.

+1. __John__ Is there a lice service provider within 1km? contributed by Satchel Spencer

+  Children are prone to getting lice, especially when in groups.

+1. __Sushant__ Is there an ice cream/frozen yogurt place within 2km of the location? contributed by Satchel Spencer

+  Children love ice cream.

+1. __Sushant__ Is there a police department within 3km of the location? contributed by Satchel Spencer

+  Want police departments to signify safety of location.

+1. Are there any businesses with a classy ambience within 3km of the location? contributed by Nicole Woytarowicz

+  Another indicator of affluence.

 ### Conclusion

-Our team collectively has implemented (N) scoring functions.
-Based on the scores, our team recommends location (1, 2, 3, 4, 5, or 6 from west to east), because it receives (m) out of (N) possible scores.
+Our team collectively has implemented 10 scoring functions.
+Based on the scores, our team recommends location 1 from west to east, because it receives 7 out of 10 possible scores.